mjpclab/go-http-file-server/README.md

 ,,
     To specify multiple virtual hosts with options, split these hosts' options by this sign.
     Options above can be specified for each virtual host.

+    If multiple virtual hosts share same IP and ports, use --hostname to identify them according to the request.
+    If request host name does not match any virtual host, server will try to use first virtual host that has no hostname, otherwise use the first virtual host.
 ```

 ## Examples